 Allergies, asthma, inflammation, and infection are just some of the conditions that can cause you to have breathing problems.
 The right diagnosis and treatment, along with better understanding of your condition, can help you manage your breathing problems.

 Talk to your doctor right away anytime you notice problems with breathing -- especially if you also have symptoms like chest pain, a long-lasting cough, or fatigue.
-Some cases might require immediate treatment
+Some cases might require immediate treatment.
+If your shortness of breath is severe or comes with other symptoms such as confusion, chest pain, jaw pain, or pain down your arm, call 911 right away.

 What Causes Breathing Problems?